 For creatures you can't even see, dust mites can stir up a lot of trouble.
 About 20 million Americans are allergic to these little bugs.
-You may feel as if you have an endless cold or even asthma.
+When you're one of these people, you may feel as if you have an endless cold or even asthma.

-Medication can help, but there are also simple ways to keep the dust mites away.
+Medication can help, and you can also take simple steps to keep the dust mites away.

 Dust allergy symptoms are similar to those of pollen allergies:

-It sounds nasty, but one piece of dust can contain pet dander, pieces of dead cockroaches, and mold spores, in addition to dead skin and dust mites.
+It sounds nasty, but it's true: One piece of dust can contain pet dander, pieces of dead cockroaches, and mold spores, along with dead skin and dust mites.